simonvellin/reinforcement_learning/README.md

 - Fixed iteration count (100) might not ensure full convergence in all cases.

 ## File Description
-- `HW2_Encoding_Impact.ipynb`: Jupyter Notebook with code, visualizations, and analysis focused on Problem 2.
+- `Encoding_Impact.ipynb`: Jupyter Notebook with code, visualizations, and analysis.